-Ideally, one would like to have a detector providing flavor separation over the full range of p_T accessible in SIDIS.
+Ideally, one would like to have the EIC detector provide flavor separation over the full range of p_T accessible in SIDIS.
 However, for studies of TMDs such as the Sivers function, one absolutely needs to cover a range in p_T that will make it possible to disentangle the lower end of the k_T distribution.
-But it would also be highly desirable to cover the hitherto unknown transition region with moderate p_T and high k_T , where both TMD- and collinear factorization apply.
-Unfortunately, the fact that this region is poorly known also makes it difficult formulate a very precise requirement at this time.
+But it would also be highly desirable to cover the hitherto unknown transition region at intermediate p_T (and high k_T) where both TMD- and collinear factorization is relevant.
+Unfortunately, the fact that this region is poorly known also makes it difficult to formulate a very precise requirement at this time.
 More theoretical studies are needed.
-Nevertheless, it would seem that pushing π/K identification beyond the maximum lab momentum (p) of 4 GeV/c offered by a BaBar-type DIRC (or aerogel RICH) would be significant.
-This could be accomplished with a "Super-DIRC", capable of reaching 5-6 GeV/c, or by adding a supplementary low-threshold gas Cherenkov detector.
-The latter could extend this to 9 GeV/c, but would require at least 60-70 cm of radial space in addition to the few cm needed for the DIRC.
+Nevertheless, it would seem that pushing π/K identification beyond the maximum lab momentum (p) of 4 GeV/c offered by a BaBar-type DIRC (or an aerogel RICH) would be significant.
+This could be accomplished with a "Super-DIRC", capable of reaching 5 - 6 GeV/c, or by adding a supplementary low-threshold gas Cherenkov detector.
+The latter could extend the maximum lab momentum to 9 GeV/c, but it would require at least 60 - 70 cm of radial space in addition to the few cm needed for the DIRC.

-Further increases in coverage are possible (for instance by going to a RICH detector, preferably with two radiator gases), but would come at a hefty price both in dollars and radial space, for which the PID competes with other systems.
+Further increases in coverage are possible (for instance by replacing the threshold gas Cherenkov by a RICH detector, preferably with two radiator gases), but would come at a hefty price both in dollars and radial space, for which the PID detector competes with other systems.
 Flavor separation over the full p_T range thus seems unfeasible for the primary EIC detector, in particular for a stage-II machine.
-The focus of this proposal is thus to present a solution that could accommodate the PID needs of the TMD program, and provide substantial coverage of the general SIDIS kinematics.
+The focus of this proposal is thus to present a solution that could accommodate the PID needs of the TMD program, and provide a substantial coverage of the general SIDIS kinematics.